-Our board of directors consists of five members and is divided into two classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a two-year term.
+We will have 5 directors upon completion of this offering.
+Our board of directors will be divided into two classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a two-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
 The term of office of the first class of directors, consisting of Messrs.
 Braunstein, Leibler and Breibart will expire at our first annual meeting of stockholders.
 The term of office of the second class of directors, consisting of Messrs.
 Tsirigakis and Syllantavos, will expire at the second annual meeting of stockholders.